Piazza Instructor Guide

 Tips

-• Students can set their anonymity on each post by using the "Show my name as" drop-down menu.
-Depending on the settings you've enabled, they can choose to post with their name, as anonymous to classmates, or as anonymous to everyone.
+• Students can set their anonymity on a post-by-post basis, by using the options in the "Show my name as" drop-down menu.
+Depending on the settings you've enabled, they may be able to post with their name, as anonymous to classmates, or as anonymous to everyone.

-• You have the option to ban students who may be abusing their ability to post anonymously.
+• You can ban students who may be abusing their ability to post anonymously.
 When viewing any problematic post, hover over the top right corner, click "Actions", and select "Open Ban User Console" to see your options.

 Where can I get more support with Piazza?